ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 90 minutes.
 Now at 88% on WDB.

 **Thoughts**: I'm happy with my progress today!
 Hoping to finish another section or two this week.

+### Day 87: May 4th, 2017

+**Today's Progress**: Coded for 90 minutes.
+Still at 88% on WDB but spent 60 minutes pair programming with Rachel from Koalas and Future Coding Wizards.

+**Thoughts**: Pair programming is AWESOME!
+It's like solving a puzzle with friends- when you can't figure out where a piece goes, your friend probably can.